Quote by Veronica Franco, trans. Margaret F. Rosenthal

 Photo by Geneva Lewis

-Praised for anything from “hypnotic lyricism, causing listeners to forget where they were for a moment” (Alex Ross, The New Yorker) to "delightfully pluck[ing] and slapp[ing] her cello like a rockabilly upright bassist" (The Democrat and Chronicle), Annie is known for “eras[ing] all kinds of boundaries” (USC Thornton School of Music) with her music.
+Praised for anything from “hypnotic lyricism, causing listeners to forget where they were for a moment” (Alex Ross, The New Yorker) to "color alchemy" (Cleveland Classical) to "delightfully pluck[ing] and slapp[ing] her cello like a rockabilly upright bassist" (The Democrat and Chronicle), Annie is known for “eras[ing] all kinds of boundaries” (USC Thornton School of Music) with her music.

-Annie is Artist-in-Residence at the EstOvest Festival Contemporary Cello Week in Turin, Italy and Artist-in-Residence of the Austin Chamber Music Center in Austin, Texas for the 2023-24 season.
-She is also principal cellist of Joshua Weilerstein’s Phoenix Chamber Orchestra, and was a 2021 Young-Artist-in-Residence at NPR’s Performance Today.
+Annie is Artist-in-Residence of the Austin Chamber Music Center for the 2023-25 seasons.
+Additionally she was Artist-in-Residence at the EstOvest Festival Contemporary Cello Week in Turin, Italy and was a 2021 Young-Artist-in-Residence at NPR’s Performance Today.
 Annie is 1st prize winner of the 2022 Chamber Orchestra of the Springs Emerging Soloist Competition, 2019 New England Conservatory Concerto Competition, and 2016 Hennings-Fischer Young Artist Competition.

-Annie is additionally a prize winner at numerous international chamber music competitions, including 1st prize with Trio Brontë at the 2023 Ilmari Hannikainen Piano Chamber Music Competition, and 3rd prize at the 2016 Fischoff Chamber Music Competition with the Callisto Trio, the youngest group ever to compete in the senior division finals.
+Annie is a member of Berlin-based Trio Brontë, 1st prize winner of the 2023 Ilmari Hannikainen Piano Chamber Music Competition in Finland, and a Britten Pears Young Artist for the '24-'25 season.
 She has performed in venues such as the Kennedy Center, Library of Congress, Het Concertgebouw, Wigmore Hall, Jordan Hall, Konzerthaus Berlin, and Carnegie Hall.
-Annie participates regularly in festivals such as Krzyzowa Music, Ravinia Steans Music Institute, Yellow Barn, Marlboro Music, La Jolla Music Society’s SummerFest, Piatigorsky International Cello Festival, and Perlman Music Program, where she has collaborated with artists such as Anthony Marwood, Miriam Fried, Tabea Zimmermann, Viviane Hagner, the Mark Morris Dance Company, and members of the Verona and Kuss Quartets.
+Annie participates regularly in festivals such as Krzyzowa Music, Ravinia Steans Music Institute, Yellow Barn, Marlboro Music, La Jolla Music Society’s SummerFest, Piatigorsky International Cello Festival, and Perlman Music Program, where she has collaborated with artists such as Anthony Marwood, Miriam Fried, Tabea Zimmermann, Viviane Hagner, the Mark Morris Dance Company, and members of the Brentano, Verona, Doric, and Kuss Quartets.

 Annie writes program notes for the Yellow Barn Festival every summer.
 She holds minors in English and German Studies from the University of Southern California, where she was a Trustee Scholar and recipient of the 2018 Outstanding Graduate Award.
 In 2020 Annie guest lectured at McGill University on the topic of writing engaging program notes.

-Annie currently is an Artist Diploma candidate at the Barenboim-Said Akademie where she studies with Frans Helmerson.
-She received masters degrees from the Hochschule für Musik Hanns Eisler Berlin with Troels Svane and the New England Conservatory with Laurence Lesser, where she held the Laurence Lesser Presidential Scholarship.
+Most recently, Annie received an Artist Diploma with highest marks from the Barenboim Said Akademie in Berlin studying with Frans Helmerson.
+She holds masters degrees from the Hochschule für Musik Hanns Eisler Berlin with Troels Svane (graduated with highest marks) and the New England Conservatory with Laurence Lesser, where she additionally held the Laurence Lesser Presidential Scholarship.
 She received her Bachelor of Music from USC’s Thornton School of Music with Ralph Kirshbaum.
 Other influential teachers include Kathleen Murphy Kemp, Guy Fishman, David Geringas, Geoff Dyer, and Thomas Gustafson.

 Annie spends her free time foraging for indigenous edible plants, relearning the history of the United States from the perspective of BIPOC, feminist, and LGBTQ+ communities, pretending to be a dog with her dogs Georgie and Farley, and adoring her nephews Charlie (human), Robin (human), Arthur (dog), and Dusty (cat).
 Annie’s historical role models are the Ice Princess of the Ukok Peninsula, Hypsicratea, Veronica Franco, George Eliot, Jane Austen, and Ennio Bolognini.